History of Zanzibar: Zanzibar Sultanate

 The Sultan of Zanzibar controlled a large portion of the African Great Lakes Coast, known as Zanj, as well as trading routes extending much further across the continent, as far as Kindu on the Congo River.
 In November 1886, a German-British border commission established the Zanj as a ten-nautical mile (19 km) wide strip along most of the African Great Lakes coast, stretching from Cape Delgado (now in Mozambique) to Kipini (now in Kenya), including Mombasa and Dar es Salaam, and several offshore Indian Ocean islands.
 However, from 1887 to 1892, all of these mainland possessions were lost to the colonial powers of the United Kingdom, Germany, and Italy.
 Britain gained control of Mombasa in 1963.

 In the late 1800s, the Omani Sultan of Zanzibar also briefly claimed to control Mogadishu in the Horn and southern Somalia.
 However, power on the ground remained in the hands of a powerful Somali kingdom, the Geledi Sultanate (which, also holding sway over the Jubba River and Shebelle region in Somalia's interior, was at its zenith).
 In 1892, Geledi ruler: Osman Ahmed leased the city to Italy.
 The Italians eventually purchased the executive rights in 1905, and made Mogadishu the capital of the newly established Italian Somaliland.

 Zanzibar was famous worldwide for its spices and its slaves.
 During the 19th century, Zanzibar was known all over the world, in the words of Petterson as: "A fabled land of spices, a vile center of slavery, a place of origins of expeditions into the vast, mysterious continent, the island was all these things during its heyday in the last half of the 19th century."
 It was the main slave-trading port of the African Great Lakes region, and in the 19th century as many as 50,000 slaves were passed through the slave markets of Zanzibar each year.
-(David Livingstone estimated that 80,000 new slaves died each year after being csptured before ever reaching the island.)
+(David Livingstone estimated that 80,000 new slaves died each year after being captured before ever reaching the island.)

 Tippu Tip was the most notorious slaver, under several sultans.
 He was also a trader, plantation owner, and governor.
 Zanzibar's spices attracted merchant ships from as far away as the United States, which established a consulate in 1837.
 The United Kingdom's early interest in Zanzibar was motivated by both commerce and the determination to end the Zanzibar slave trade.
 In 1822, the British signed the first of a series of treaties with Sultan Said to curb this trade.
 Under strong British pressure, the slave trade was officially abolished in 1876, but slavery remained legal in Zanzibar until 1897.
 It persisted informally for years more.